BlackCockder/IBEX_Mapper/README.md

 - `color` (str, optional): Color of the point.
 Default: "g" (green).
 - `show_text` (bool, optional): Whether to show the point name.
 Default: True.
 - `point_type` (str, optional): Type of point marker.
 Default: "o" (circle).
+- `hollow` (str, optional): Whether to render a hollow point or not.
+Default if False

 **Returns:**
 - None